cliffbueno/IndicPiper/README.md

    run_cut: cutoff for filtering multipatt output. the percent of runs that a given genera is an indicator or the same habitat. default = 100\
    p_cut: cutoff for filtering multipatt output. the multipatt mean p-value. default = 0.01\
    IndVal_cut: cutoff for filtering multipatt output. the multipatt mean IndVal. default = 0.5\
-   seed: seed for reproducibility. default = 1\
+   seed: seed for reproducibility. default = 1

 4. Use the `checkIndicPiper()` function to plot the summed abundances of the indicator taxa.
 The arguments are:\
    meta: a metadata table from one of your runs (e.g., made with `runIndicPiper()`). default = "meta_test.csv"\
    genus: a genus relative abundance table from one of your runs (e.g., made with `runIndicPiper()`). default = "genus_test.csv"\
-   ind: an IndicPiper database (e.g., made with `runIndicPiper()`). default = "genus_habitat_indicators_custom.csv"\
+   ind: an IndicPiper database (e.g., made with `runIndicPiper()`). default = "genus_habitat_indicators_custom.csv"

 ## Resources
 We recommend running IndicPiper on a server or supercomputer due to the size of the databases and the heavy computation needed to run all of the iterations of multipatt on the large input tables.
-IndicPiper was developed on a server with 250 Gb RAM and 32 cores. `countHabitats` took 1 minute. `prepIndicPiper` took 24 minutes. `runIndicPiper` took 7 hours. `checkIndicPiper` took 3 minutes.
+IndicPiper was developed on a server with 250 Gb RAM and 32 cores. `countHabitats` took 1 minute. `prepIndicPiper` took 24 minutes. `runIndicPiper` took 7 hours for 100 runs or 15 minutes for 5 runs (testing). `checkIndicPiper` took 3 minutes.

 ## Reference
 IndicPiper will be described in a forthcoming publication.